AzureDoom/Hytale-Gradle-Plugin/README.md

 Disabling `disableModtaleResolver` or `disableModifoldRepo` also disables that group's alias substitution (e.g. `modtale:Name_ProjectID:Version` resolution), since the substitution has nothing to resolve against once its repository is removed.

-The gradle property form is useful for a global override (e.g. in `gradle.properties` or CI) without editing every mod project's `build.gradle`:
+The Gradle property form is useful for a global override (e.g. in `gradle.properties` or CI) without editing every mod project's `build.gradle`:

 ```properties
 hytools.repos.disableCurseMaven=true